-I fully recognize that reporting such incidents is a deeply personal decision; we support those in these circumstances to do what is right for them.
-It is my hope that survivors/victims of any such conduct will have confidence in our duty and desire to respond to such incidents and that they will promptly report these acts to any university reporting officials, including the Office for Institutional Equity and Diversity (OIED) or Campus Police.
-In addition to responding to the incident, the university is also able to provide supportive measures to impacted persons in order to help them to continue their studies or employment.
+NC State can strive to better address such conduct when we are aware of what is happening.
+At the same time, we know that reporting such incidents is a deeply personal decision.
+It is my hope that survivors/victims of any such conduct will have confidence in our duty and desire to respond quickly and thoroughly to incidents and that they will promptly report these acts to university officials, including those in OIED or University Police.
+In addition to responding to the incident, reporting facilitates our ability to provide supportive measures to both complainants and respondents in order to help them continue their studies or employment.

-NC State can strive to better address the safety of our campus when we are aware of what is happening.
-Therefore, certain university officials, who by virtue of their positions have significant responsibility for student and campus activities and are identified as Title IX Designated Officials, Responsible Employees, and/or Campus Security Authorities, are required to report to the Office for Institutional Equity and Diversity and/or University Police when they are notified of incidents of sexual harassment, sexual misconduct, or interpersonal violence.
+Certain university officials, who by virtue of their positions have significant responsibility for student and campus activities and are identified as Title IX Designated Officials, Responsible Employees, and/or Campus Security Authorities, are required to report to OIED and/or University Police when they are notified of incidents of sexual harassment, sexual misconduct, or interpersonal violence.
 These reports can be made while protecting the victims' identities and preserving their right to pursue any further action.
+In addition, there are resources available that will maintain complete confidentiality' those resources are listed below.